Experienced Charleston Moisture Analysis

 - Occupational Safety and Health Administration

 - US Environmental Protection Agency

 - Facts about Mold and Dampness

 When you discover a problem with mold growth in your home, it can be overwhelming.
 And there is some cause for alarm: mold can be very dangerous to your family, and it can cause serious damage to your Charleston home.
 However, there's no reason to despair.
-The professionals at GLS Engineering can help you determine if there is mold and your home as well as the best ways to eliminate the problem.
+The professionals at GLS Engineering & Testing can help you determine if there is mold and your home as well as the best ways to eliminate the problem.